The best places to pick pumpkins in Scotland this Halloween

 The Farm Stall Kintyre, Bellochantuy near Campbeltown

-This family-run farm has released the dates for pumpkin picking for 2023.
+This family-run farm is gearing up for this year's pumpkin picking season.

 Bellochantuy, Campbeltown, UK, PA28 6QE